Tiresiasel/notifyme-api/README.md

 # notifyme-api

 The api for front-end to get information from database.
+This apis is written by flask python.